facebookresearch/TPRNN/README.md

 ## How Target Propagation for Recurrent Neural Networks Software works
-The top level file for standard BPTT training is called train_lm_bptt.lua The top level file for target-prop training is called train_lm_tprop.lua
+The top level file for standard BPTT training is called train_lm_bptt.lua The top level file for target-prop training is called train_lm_admm.lua

 In order to run the code you need to run the file using torch.
 For example: